vcherny/project_2_final/README.md

 4.3.
 The pipeline run can also be seein in Azure ML studio:
 ![alt text](https://github.com/vcherny/project_2_final/blob/main/scheduled%20run.JPG)
 ## A short description of how to improve the project in the future
+The project can be improved by creating a more complete swagger documentation including utilization of the methods.
+Another aspect of improvement is a more complete validation of the endpoint results.
+Currently the  The provided version of endpoint.py contains only two sets of data.
+However, one can potentially reproduce the metrics results produced by the model within Automl if the corresponding dataset is provided.
+That can be done relatively easy by improving the endpoint.py script.
 # A link to te screencast vodeo on YouTube: https://youtu.be/PZa6OJJUFRc